bitcoin-s/eclair/docs/PTLC.md

 $ ./launch-network.rb stop
 ```

-### Known Limitations
+## Known Limitations

-The current version doesn't allow using HTLC's if PTLC mode is enabled.
+1. The current version doesn't allow using HTLC's if PTLC mode is enabled.
+2. This implementation is trustfull, it provides signatures of the commitment transaction before receiving all PTLC signatures.